MachiaWorks/soda/BUILDING.md

 This procedure depends on the environment of the person building it, so I can't go into detail.
 However, here are some hints:
 If you store the SDL files in the storage location for include files and library files associated with the environment variable "VCToolsInstallDir", they will be recognized.
+Alternatively, you may want to store your include and library files in "soda/src".
+In either case, the include files should be placed in the SDL2 folder.
 3. Launch **DeveloperCommandPrompt for VC 20xx**
 4. command `cd soda` to change to the _soda_ subdirectory (next to this document).
 5. command `build_win.bat`